 I too, agree with him.
-I have seen many such DUI cases in my life, some of them were also for the WVU students.
+I have seen many such DUI cases in my life, and some of them were also for the WVU students.
 However, I definitely do not want to point fingers or blame anyone.
-I have always taken the best efforts to imbibe the positive out of an incident; I look forward to learning something or try to find out something which can be changed in order to stop such incidents in future.
+I have always taken my best efforts to imbibe the positive out of an incident; I look forward to learning something or trying to find out something which can be changed in order to stop such incidents in the future.

-What do you think is the solution for this?
+What do you think is the solution to this?
 More DUI prevention or number of crosswalks?
 Or should the government arrange improved signage for both the pedestrians as well as drivers?

-Let’s leave that for the West Virginia University to decide.
+Let’s leave that for West Virginia University to decide.

 A young woman like this girl who was hit has more on her plate right now than dealing with traffic tickets.
 She might have to do a lot of other things like handling insurance companies and coping with the consequences.
 So, it is better than before putting up charges against someone, we contemplate wisely and reach a logical and sensitive conclusion.

 Get in TouchFill out the contact form or call us at (304) 900-3391